 All full-time and part-time students must obtain a Photo ID Card.
 Please visit the College Store for details.
 This ID card also works as a library card at the Begley Library and other benefits available to those individuals who have paid the Student Activity Fee each semester (such as utilizing the the YMCA of Schenectady or riding CDTA).

 What other types of student organizations are there at SUNY Schenectady?

 A wide variety of student organizations exist on campus ranging from a Student Volunteer Organization to personal interest organizations such as the Black and Latino Student Alliance and the Stockade Brewers Club to professionally related groups such as American Culinary Federation.
 A list of all the clubs and organizations that are offered at SUNY Schenectady is available in the Student Activities Office, Elston Hall, Room 222, and in the Student Handbook.
 Students are encouraged to keep their eyes on campus bulletin boards to see when the clubs and organizations are holding meetings and/or programs.
 Becoming involved in a club or organization can help you to develop more meaningful relationships and to become better educated.

 I want to participate in sports.
 What is available?

-The Student Government Office also houses a strong athletic program.
-Athletic programs offered include men's baseball, women's crew, and co-ed bowling.
+Athletic programs offered include women's crew, and men's and women's bowling.
 Also available to all students who pay the Student Activity Fee is a membership to the Downtown Schenectady YMCA.
 Students just need to show their College ID (with current validation sticker) to have access to the facilities.
-For more on our sports programs, contact the Athletic Director at 518-381-1356.
+For more on our sports programs, contact Student Affairs at 518-381-1344.